L-MARS: Legal Multi-Agent System with Agentic Search and Citation-Faithfulness Audit: Introduction

 \section{Introduction}

-Large language models (LLMs) such as GPT \citep{gpt_4o_system_card}, Claude \citep{anthropic2024claude35sonnet}, and Gemini \citep{gemini2024arxiv} are increasingly applied to legal tasks such as case law retrieval \citep{locke2022caselawretrievalproblems}, statutory interpretation, and automated legal assistance\citep{rincon2021legalclinic}.
-Their ability to generate fluent context-sensitive responses makes them attractive for legal services, but direct application often results in \textbf{hallucinations} \citep{ji2023survey, xu2025hallucinationinevitableinnatelimitation} or \textbf{uncertainty} \citep{huang2024surveyuncertaintyestimationllms}—confidently stated yet factually unsupported answers.
-In legal contexts, such errors carry significant real-world risk, as incorrect citations or outdated statutes can undermine credibility and thus negatively affect decision-making.
+Large language models (LLMs) such as GPT \citep{openai2025gpt5systemcard}, Claude \citep{anthropic2025claudeopus4}, and Gemini \citep{deepmind2025gemini3} are increasingly applied to legal tasks including case law retrieval \citep{locke2022caselawretrievalproblems}, statutory interpretation, and automated legal assistance \citep{rincon2021legalclinic}.
+Direct use can produce hallucinations \citep{ji2023survey,xu2025hallucinationinevitableinnatelimitation}: the model states incorrect legal facts with high confidence.
+In legal contexts these errors carry real-world risk.
+Wrong citations and outdated statutes can undermine credibility and mislead decisions.

-Two primary strategies are commonly used to mitigate hallucinations in domain-specific LLMs. \textbf{Domain-specific fine-tuning}\citep{chalkidis2020legalbert} can improve performance in legal queries, but is costly and fragile.
-Legal systems evolve rapidly: new regulations are introduced, existing laws are amended, and obsolete provisions are repealed.
-Maintaining accuracy would require frequent retraining, which makes this approach impractical for continuously updated domains. \textbf{Retrieval-Augmented Generation (RAG)} \citep{lewis2020rag} avoids the retraining burden by retrieving relevant documents from an external corpus at inference time, but its effectiveness depends heavily on retrieval accuracy.
-If key legal evidence is missed, the model may still hallucinate or produce incomplete reasoning.
+Domain-specific fine-tuning \citep{chalkidis2020legalbert} can help but requires frequent retraining as laws change.
+Retrieval-Augmented Generation (RAG) \citep{lewis2020rag} avoids retraining by fetching relevant documents at inference time, but its effectiveness depends on retrieval quality.
+Recent work has shown that on legal benchmarks centered on rule application, standard retrieval pipelines can have little effect on downstream QA accuracy.
+On Bar Exam QA, even the best traditional retriever improves GPT-4o-mini accuracy by only 0.5 percentage points over zero-shot \citep{Zheng_2025}.

-To address these challenges, we introduce \textbf{L-MARS}, a system that integrates diverse retrieval sources with structured outputs and multi-turn model reasoning.
-L-MARS combines online search via the Serper API \citep{serperapi} for up-to-date web information, offline retrieval using RAG over a curated local legal database, and case law retrieval through the CourtListener API \citep{courtlistenerapi} for authoritative legal opinions.
-Unlike prior single-turn pipelines, L-MARS employs a \textit{multi-agent workflow} that iteratively decomposes queries, executes targeted retrieval, and performs sufficiency checks before synthesizing final answers.
+We present \textbf{L-MARS}, a multi-agent legal QA system designed for answer generation with auditable evidence.
+L-MARS combines online search (Serper \citep{serperapi}, with Tavily \citep{tavilyapi} as a fallback backend), offline retrieval using BM25 over local documents, and case law retrieval through the CourtListener API \citep{courtlistenerapi}.
+Unlike naive retrieve-and-generate pipelines, L-MARS uses a multi-agent system that decomposes queries into structured search intents, executes targeted retrieval, filters evidence through a Judge Agent, and synthesizes grounded answers.